weitianxin/github.io/_pages/about.md

 ## Bio

-I am currently a first-year PhD student at UIUC.
+I am currently a second-year PhD student at UIUC.
 Before that, I earned my B.S in Computer Science from School of the Gifted Young, University of Science and Technology of China.

 My research topics mainly focus on **trustworthy ML** methods development and generalizable **graph ML** models, also with applications in generic NLP and recommender system problems.
 I'm open to collaboration and discussion, please feel free to contact me if you're intersted.